dflex-js/dflex/docs/drag-drop/api.md

 - `id: string` registered element-id in the store.
 - `clickCoordinates` is an object with `{x: number, y: number}` contains the coordinates of the mouse/touch click.
-- `opts` is DnD options object.
+- `opts?` is DnD options object.
 You can see [options full documentation by clicking here.](/docs/drag-drop/api/#options)

 ### Start responsive dragging